This page will lay out as much information as possible about being a vendor in the Pride, Not Prejudice Market.

 This is a 4 day digital market with consolidated shipping.

-The market will feature 39 vendors.
+The market will feature a diverse selection of vendors.
 Shoppers can view listings in three ways.
 First, they can browse the entire collection of listings as a communal market place.
 Second, they can browse by category of item.
 Third, they can choose specific makers/vendors from a list and see the items from that maker.

 What is consolidated shipping?